 Use the pull cup to lower and close the liftgate.
 Do not press the touch pad while closing the liftgate.
-This may cause the liftgate to be unlatched.
+This will cause the liftgate to be unlatched.

+The liftgate can be opened when locked if the RKE transmitter is within 1 m (3 ft) of the touch pad.
+See Remote Keyless Entry (RKE) System Operation $\Rightarrow$ 8.
 The liftgate has an electric latch.
 If the battery is disconnected or has low voltage, the liftgate will not open.
 The liftgate will resume operation when the battery is reconnected and charged.